algobunny/canto/april2019/rituals.md

-# Rituals for Reviving a Zombie Heart
+# Rituals for Reviving a Perished Heart

 Rising from a pond of your tears